carbon-design-system/carbon-components-vue/packages/core/src/components/cv-file-uploader/cv-file-uploader-notes.md

 clear-on-reselect - selecting files a second time clears the first selection
-dropTargetLabel: { type: String, default: 'Drag and drop files here or upload' }, initial-state-uploading - set the uploading state when a file is selected label - text label for the input multiple - standard input attribute for file type removable - show remove button
+dropTargetLabel: { type: String, default: 'Drag and drop files here or upload' }, initial-state-uploading - set the uploading state when a file is selected kind - Defaults to 'drag-target' other options 'button'. label - text label for the input multiple - standard input attribute for file type removable - show remove button